Birchington to Herne Bay walk

-This is an easy coastal walk - it is entirely flat - and the directions are straightforward and consequently minimal.
-It passes the dramatic landmark of Recluver, the remains of the twin towers of a 12th C church set amongst the ruins of a Roman Fort (free entry, English Hertitage, Wikipedia)
+This is an easy coastal walk - it is entirely flat - along the north Kent coast.
+It passes the dramatic landmark of Recluver, the remains of the twin towers of a 12th C church set amongst the ruins of a Roman Fort (free entry, English Hertitage, Wikipedia).

-It is quite possible and easy to do this walk backwards - indeed, if the wind is blowing strongly from the west, this is a good idea as there is otherwise no shelter on this walk.
+It is quite possible and easy to do this walk in reverse - indeed, if the wind is blowing strongly from the west, this is a good idea as there is otherwise no shelter on this walk.
 The only disadvantage to doing the walk in this direction is that the flatlands of the marshes between Reculver and Birchington might be a bit of an anticlimax after the scenically more dramatic section around Herne Bay.
 (You also do not have the towers of Reculver church as your aiming point as you walk across them).
 Birchington is a fairly quiet place to finish and does not have the charm of Herne Bay: but it does have some tea options: see below.
-Walk directions for this option are at the bottom of this page.
+Walk directions for this option are below.

 Suggested Train: Take the train nearest to 9.30am.

-King Ethelbert Inn, Reculver Lane CT6 6SU, (tel 01227 374368) Located 8km from the start of the walk.
+King Ethelbert Inn, Reculver Lane CT6 6SU, (tel 01227 374368) Located 8km from the start of the walk (if walking from Birchington).
 This is a friendly and cheap pub which is popular with locals and users of the adjacent caravan park.
-It has a varied menu of meals and serves large portions: very good value
+It has a varied menu of meals and serves large portions: very good value.

-Macari's is the name to look out for in Herne Bay.
-They run a cafe on the corner on the seafront 100 metres before the clock tower, but better is to carry on for 100 metres of so beyond the clock tower to the old bandstand inside of which you will find another Macari's which has both inside and outside tables and is altogether a pleasanter place to sit if the weather is fine.
+Mackari's is the name to look out for in Herne Bay.
+They run a cafe on the corner on the seafront 100 metres east of the clock tower, but better is their other branch 100 metres west of the clock tower in the old bandstand: this has both inside and outside tables and is altogether a pleasanter place to sit if the weather is fine.

-Herne Bay has several pubs: just beyond the clock tower on the left the Saxon Shore is a very pleasant Weatherspoons outlet.
+Herne Bay has several pubs: on the road near clock tower is the Saxon Shore is a very pleasant Weatherspoons outlet.